Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Introduction

 \item \textbf{A3: Adaptability to Attack Policy.} The Capital One data breach incident\cite{novaes2020case} combined multiple techniques such as Server-Side Request Forgery (SSRF) vulnerabilities, AWS instance metadata service abuse, IAM credential theft, and S3 bucket enumeration, reflecting the multi-stage nature of cloud attacks.
 Therefore, the defense system should dynamically respond to diverse, multi-stage attack strategies.

-\item \textbf{A4: Adaptability to Attack Intensity.} Google Cloud Armor statistics indicate that attack traffic targeting a single user can originate from 5,256 source IPs across 132 countries, demonstrating extremely high concurrency\cite{google_cloud_armor_how_2022}.
+\item \textbf{A4: Adaptability to Attack Scale.} Google Cloud Armor statistics indicate that attack traffic targeting a single user can originate from 5,256 source IPs across 132 countries, demonstrating extremely high concurrency\cite{google_cloud_armor_how_2022}.
 Therefore, when the number of concurrent attackers increases, the defense strategy should maintain robustness and simultaneously handle multiple attack paths. \end{itemize}

+Here, we clarify the specific meaning of ``no retraining'' in the context of this work.
+Specifically, this term indicates that the framework does not require online gradient updates or parameter fine-tuning during inference to maintain defensive performance when encountering the aforementioned dynamics.

-Existing research struggles to simultaneously meet the aforementioned adaptability requirements.
-The root causes are twofold: 1) Current defense models typically encode network states into fixed-dimensional vectors.
-For instance, Purves et al.\cite{purves2024causally} integrate network attributes such as node connectivity, vulnerability CVSS scores, and critical assets into a fixed-length vector.
-This results in the internal parameters of the model (e.g., the shape of the neural network's input tensor, weights) being deeply coupled with the specific network scale (A2) and structure (A1) during training.
-Once the network environment changes, the dimensionality of the state vector relied upon by the existing model alters, often necessitating resource-intensive retraining, which is not robust.
-2) Existing approaches usually employ similar or identical attack patterns and scales during both training and testing phases.
-For example, \cite{purves2024causally, ZhuLearning, XiaoRLAPT} utilize exactly the same attack strategies in both training and testing.
-Consequently, when confronted with unseen, phase-evolving attack strategies (A3) or concurrent attacks of significantly larger scale (A4), the models fail to generalize effectively.
+Existing research struggles to simultaneously meet the aforementioned adaptability requirements due to two root causes.
+First, current defense models typically encode network states into fixed-dimensional vectors.
+For instance, Purves et al.\cite{purves2024causally} integrate network attributes such as node connectivity, vulnerability CVSS scores, and critical assets into a fixed-length vector, causing the internal parameters (e.g., neural network input tensor shape, weights) to be deeply coupled with the specific network scale (A2) and structure (A1) during training.
+Once the network environment changes, the state vector dimensionality alters, often necessitating resource-intensive retraining.
+Second, existing approaches usually employ similar or identical attack patterns and scales during both training and testing phases.
+For example, \cite{purves2024causally, ZhuLearning, XiaoRLAPT} utilize exactly the same attack policies in both phases.
+Consequently, when confronted with unseen, phase-evolving attack policies (A3) or concurrent attacks of significantly larger scale (A4), the models fail to generalize effectively.